*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Lavender Earl Grey Tea Taste Like?

 Earl grey tea is an incredible mixture of rich black tea and bergamot oil that creates a smooth and drinkable black tea.
-When you add in the wonderful floral lavender flavor you get a nice refreshing blend of flowers on top of the citrusy flavor of the earl grey.
+When you add in the wonderful floral lavender flavor you get a nice refreshing blend.
+The flowers on top of the citrusy flavor of the earl grey.

 The lavender flowers also add a bit of minty flavor to the herbal blend that only adds to its usefulness as a study friendly tea.